RoboSubLA/SeniorDesign21-22/sensing_and_actuation/hydrophones/README.md

 Follow the instructions from our [Linux Software & Drivers for Oscilloscopes and Data Loggers page](https://www.picotech.com/downloads/linux) to install the required driver packages for your product.

+Locate the setup.py file and make sure the picosdk folder is in the same locataion as setup.py.
+Then follow the instructions above to complete the setup.

+Install SciPy to be able to use the butterworth filter.

+In the terminal:
+`python -m pip install scipy`

 ### macOS

 macOS users should install PicoScope Beta for macOS, and then may find this [forum post](https://www.picotech.com/support/topic22221.html) helpful for installing the C